-In 1952 (after more books and more affairs), Elizabeth Bowen moved with her husband to Bowen’s Court (the house in Cork that Elizabeth had inherited back in 1930 on the death of her father); but in August that year her husband died there.
+In 1952 (after more books and more affairs), Elizabeth Bowen moved with her husband to Bowen’s Court (the house in Cork that Elizabeth had inherited back in 1930 on the death of her father); and in August that year her husband died there.
 In 1959 she was forced to sell Bowen's Court, which was demolished in 1960.

-In 1960 Elizabeth Bowen returned to Old Headington and for the next five years lived at White Lodge: she is listed in Kelly’s Directory simply as “Mrs A. Cameron”.
+Elizabeth Bowen returned to Old Headington in 1960, and for the next five years lived at White Lodge, where she is listed in Kelly’s Directory simply as “Mrs A. Cameron”.
 She was President of the Old Headington branch of the Women's Institute from 1961 to 1964.

 Elizabeth Bowen moved to Hythe in 1965.
 She died of lung cancer in University College Hospital on 22 February 1973.
 Her obituary in the Oxford Times on 2 March 1973 read simply:

 Elizabeth Bowen, the novelist – who received an honorary degree of Doctor of Letters from Oxford University in 1956 – died in a London hospital last Thursday at the age of 73.